TokTok/spec/spec.md

 in-memory representation of the specified types, as long as they can be encoded to and decoded from the specified protocol representation.

+Binary formats are specified in tables with length, type, and content descriptions.
+If applicable, specific enumeration types are used, so types may be self-explanatory in some cases.
+The length can be either a fixed number in bytes (e.g. `32`), a number in bits (e.g. `7` bit), a choice of lengths (e.g.
+`4 | 16`), or an inclusive range (e.g. `[0, 100]`).
+Open ranges are denoted
+`[n,]` to mean a minimum length of `n` with no specified maximum length.

 A String is a data structure used for human readable text.
 Strings are sequences of glyphs.
 A glyph consists of one non-zero-width unicode code point and zero or more zero-width unicode code points.
 The human-readable